kubukoz/smithy-playground/README.md

 3. Reload the window / open the project with this file again
 4. Open/create a .smithyql file
 5. You should see output in the "Smithy Playground" panel, and after a while syntax/error highlighting in the open .smithyql files.

-## Development

-1. Use nix and enter the shell (`nix develop` if you have flake support, `nix-shell` otherwise), or make sure you have `yarn` and `sbt` on the PATH
-2. Run `sbtn` to start an sbt server - after it loads, you can close it at any time, it'll run until you use the `shutdown` command
-3. Use the attached launch configurations to run the extension: it should run `sbtn fastOptJS` and load the compiled extension.